ansilabnl/micetro/README.md

 multi-cloud.

-The Men&Mice Web Application enables quick access to the most commonly used DNS and DHCP management functions and reports of the Men&Mice Suite.
+The Men&Mice Web Application enables quick access to the most commonly used DNS and DHCP management functions and reports of the Micetro.

 See also: https://www.menandmice.com

 ## Ansible integration

-With the Ansible collection for Men&Mice Micetro you can manage a Men&Mice Micetro installation through Ansible.
-The Ansible modules and plugins connect to the Men&Mice Micetro API and perform all needed actions.
+With the Ansible collection for Men&Mice Micetro you can manage a Micetro installation through Ansible.
+The Ansible modules and plugins connect to the Micetro API and perform all needed actions.

 The collection needs to be installed on the Ansible control node and Ansible needs to be configured so that the collection can be found by